 We at Golden Coast Dermatology, Skin Cancer, and Vein Center firmly believe in treating you as a whole.
 We are happy to go over your diet with you to see how it can improve your skin, reduce your risk of cancer, or aid in treating painful swollen legs and veins.

 Call us today or make an appointment online to get started.

 Is my diet damaging my skin?

-The secret many celebrities one sees on television with really clear complexions have a lot of plants in their diet.
+The secret many celebrities with really clear complexions have is they eat a lot of plants in their diet.
 They also drink at least 8 glasses of water a day.
 Green juices with cucumber, spinach, ginger have become especially popular to help us get the required amount of vegetables.
 Small changes can make a big difference!
-For example switching the sandwich for a salad at lunch, and using almond milk instead as dairy, which is found time and time again in scientific studies to be inflammatory, in the morning coffee.
+For example, try switching the sandwich for a salad at lunch, or use almond milk instead of traditional dairy in your morning coffee.

-Will holistic medicine or a diet enhance my cosmetic treatment such as botox or lasers?
+Will holistic medicine or a diet enhance my cosmetic treatments, such as botox or lasers?

 Can nutritional supplements reduce my risk for skin cancer?

 Yes.
-In a large study the New England Journal of Medicine found that a dietary supplement of nicotinamide 500 mg twice a day significantly reduces the risk of developing nonmelanoma skin cancers such as basal cell carcinoma and squamous cell carcinomas.
-The supplement also reduce the amount of precancers known as actinic keratosis.
+In a large study, the New England Journal of Medicine found that a dietary supplement of nicotinamide 500 mg twice a day significantly reduces the risk of developing nonmelanoma skin cancers, such as basal cell carcinoma and squamous cell carcinomas.
+The supplement can also reduce the amount of precancers, known as actinic keratosis.

 How can I find out ways to have a healthier skin?

 If you would like to review various dietary modifications to naturally and cosmetically enhance your skin, give us a call today.
 Golden Coast Dermatology, Skin Cancer, and Vein Center utilizes both traditional medicine and the power of holistic healing, such as vitamin supplementation and dietary modifications.